thaibault/weboptimizer/readme.md

     npm run build '{module:{preprocessor:{javaScript:{loader:"babel"}}}}'

-If you're using webOptimizer in a toolchain were none printable or none unicode compatible symbols should be used (for example content which should replace placeholder) you can encode your javaScript expression as base64 code:
+If you're using weboptimizer in a toolchain were none printable or none unicode compatible symbols should be used (for example content which should replace placeholder) you can encode your javaScript expression as base64 code: